 The UCSF Capital Asset Surplus Program coordinates the resale of capitalized equipment, those items that at initial purchase were valued at more than $5,000 and have a UCSF property number.
-Logistics-DSM manages the sale of these items through Public Surplus, a third-party, online auction website.
+Logistics manages the sale of these items through Public Surplus, a third-party, online auction website.

 To register with Public Surplus as a member of the UCSF Community:

-When accessing the Public Surplus website you must enter your Public Surplus user name and password each time |
+When accessing the Public Surplus website you must enter your Public Surplus user name and password each time

 The first seven days the item is exclusively listed on the Public Surplus website for UCSF departments as an "inter-departmental transfer" via a financial journal.
 If not sold within the first week, the item continues to be listed on the Public Surplus website for another two weeks for purchase by the general public.
 Departments may continue to purchase during this phase of the auction.